Contrastive Learning for Lane Detection via cross-similarity: Related work

 \subsubsection{global features}

 Global feature methods can aid in image classification by comparing positive and negative samples.
-Studies such as \cite{tian2020contrastive}, SimCLR ~\cite{chen2020simple}, and MoCo~\cite{he2020momentum} use different techniques to train the network to produce similar representations for all views of a sample.
-However, these methods may not work well for identifying specific parts of an image, as noted by \cite{Xie_2021_CVPR}.
+Studies such as \cite{Tian2020ContrastiveCoding}, SimCLR ~\cite{chen2020simclr}, and MoCo~\cite{He2020CVPR} use different techniques to train the network to produce similar representations for all views of a sample.
+However, these methods may not work well for identifying specific parts of an image, as noted by \cite{Xie2021PropagateYourself}. { To improve the quality of self-supervised learned feature representation, \cite{LI2023155} integrates Bregman divergence into contrastive learning to enhance the learning of distance features between the latent features in the embedding space.}